-If a third party organization outside of the Social Security Administration would like to reproduce a form or publication, the organization must receive written approval from us prior to reproducing the form if the organization intends to charge a fee.
+If a third party organization outside of the Social Security Administration (SSA) would like to reproduce a form or publication and charge a fee to customers for the reproduction, the organization must receive prior written approval from us.

 Section 1140(a)(2) of the Social Security Act provides as follows: